RednibCoding/Gobot/README.md

 JBot depends on the build tool [ant](https://ant.apache.org/)

 ## Build
-From the root directory of the project, run:
+From the root directory of the project:

+Create jar file
 ```
-ant
+ant compile
 ```

 ## General Script-Syntax